Democracy and Accountability

-Open The Government believes that government information belongs to the people.
-Our coalition works to secure, preserve, and increase access to public records.
-OTG fights attempts by officials who try to evade accountability by, for example, destroying public documents or using private email servers or encrypted devices to perform official government work.
+OTG fights attempts by officials who try to evade accountability.
 When government information is under threat, we rally the openness community and urge Congress to take action.
-The Freedom of Information Act (FOIA) is the primary tool used by the public to rollback government secrecy, and its implementation and improvement are top priorities.
+The Freedom of Information Act is the primary tool used by the public to rollback government secrecy, and its implementation and improvement are top priorities.

-- OTG released a best practices guide to FOIA collaboration so our coalition partners and the public can learn new strategies on how to use FOIA to advance openness.
+- Released a best practices guide to FOIA collaboration so our coalition partners and the public can learn new strategies on how to use FOIA to advance openness.

-- OTG’s report highlighting the growing culture of secrecy in government was introduced into the Congressional record during a Senate Judiciary hearing on FOIA.
+- OTG’s report highlighted the growing culture of secrecy in government, its impact on journalists and advocates was introduced into the Congressional record during a Senate judiciary hearing on FOIA.